aircmastercode/Parcel-Management-system/README.md

    cp config.env.example .env
    ```

-3. Update the `.env` file with your database credentials.
+3. Update the `.env` file with your configuration.

 ### Running the System